 What is Security Awareness Training?

 Security Awareness Training (SAT) is a formal process for educating employees about ever-evolving cyber threats and their role in protecting their organizations.
-Security Awareness Training arms employees with tools and training that helps them avoid cyberattacks aimed at computer users.
+Online Security Awareness Training arms employees with tools and training that helps them avoid cyberattacks aimed at computer users.